Have Diabetes? These 6 Tips Can Help You Live Better

 Take any medications for diabetes as directed by your provider.

 If your provider has prescribed medications, they are key to controlling diabetes and preventing complications of diabetes.
 Type 1 diabetes will require insulin.
 Type 2 diabetes can be treated with oral medications and/or insulin.

 Once you have been diagnosed with diabetes, there are additional exams that are recommended.
-For one thing, checking and controlling blood pressure control become even more important.
-You will need routine blood work including hemoglobin A 1 C, which measures long term blood sugar control, and regular cholesterol screening.
+For one thing, checking and controlling blood pressure control becomes even more important.
+You will need routine blood work including hemoglobin A 1 C, which measures long-term blood sugar control, and regular cholesterol screening.
 You will need yearly special eye exams, and urine and blood work to check your kidneys.
-Make sure your feet are checked regularly, and volunteer to take off your shoes and socks when visiting your provider.
+Make sure your feet are checked regularly and volunteer to take off your shoes and socks when visiting your provider.
 Take any blood pressure and cholesterol-lowering medication, once prescribed.
 Vaccines against the flu and pneumococcus are recommended.